 Also, while you may or may not be able to eat during labor at the hospital, you can definitely eat afterwards.

 And of course, dad can definitely eat.
-Not packing snacks for dad is a major mistake, so even if you think YOU won’t eat them, please, please pack snacks in your hospital bag for your spouse or birth partner!
+Not packing hospital snacks for dad is a major mistake, so even if you think YOU won’t eat them, please, please pack snacks in your hospital bag for your spouse or birth partner!

 Do Hospitals Even Allow Snacks During Labor?